Once upon a magical time, in the fourth

 Either way, I'd definitely recommend picking it up.
 It's not Heroes 3, but it is very good.
 I think the only real reason not to get it would be if you're a stickler about DRM, as most of my other complaints were either personal preference or things that I just need to get used to.
 I've even got Aubrey hooked on it after only one game.
 Thank goodness for Hotseat mode.

-Pick up Heroes 2 or Heroes 3 on Good Old Games!
-(Link to GoG front page here)
+Heroes 3 on Good Old Games!
+(Link to GoG front page

 No comments: